0day-ci/linux/Documentation/virt/kvm/vcpu-requests.rst

   necessary to inform each VCPU to completely refresh the tables.
 This request is used for that.

-KVM_REQ_PENDING_TIMER
+KVM_REQ_UNBLOCK

-  This request may be made from a timer handler run on the host on behalf of a VCPU.
-It informs the VCPU thread to inject a timer interrupt.
+  This request may be made from a timer handler run on the host on behalf of a VCPU, or when device assignment is performed.
+It informs the VCPU to exit the vcpu halt inner loop.

 KVM_REQ_UNHALT